Skip to content

 • Response body capped at 5 MB

 Searches the web via DuckDuckGo.
-Returns results with title, URL, and description.
-Results are cached for 15 minutes.
+Returns a numbered list of results with title, URL, and description.
+Results are cached for 15 minutes per query.

 Interaction